Click here to submit a Bulletin Note using our online form.

 THE EMPLOYMENT NETWORK (TEN): Tuesdays; 7-9 p.m.; St. Brigid Church, 3400 Old Alabama Road, Johns Creek, Room 135.
 Ministry offers guidance, coaching and networking in small group settings to help you in your job search to get results quickly.
 Meetings are free and open to all faiths.
 Suggested dress is business casual.
 TEN focuses on helping job seekers with the tools for a productive search.
 Topics include: resumes, interview skills, networking, elevator pitch, job search skills, hiring strategies and trends, recruiters, resources and tools.
 Visit the St. Brigid website (http://www.saintbrigid.org) for directions.
 Contact: The Employment Network’s (TEN’s) website (www.ten-sb.wikidot.com) or Michael Iamele at email@example.com or 404-406-3243.

-POLYNESIAN DINNER: Sat., April 22; 5:30-8 p.m.; St. John Neumann Church, 801 Tom Smith Road, Lilburn, in Reynolds Hall.
-Sponsored by Knights of Columbus Council 7923, the dinner will include chicken with rice and sautéed vegetables, homemade desserts, with a salad bar, beer, wine and soda available.
-Adult dinner is $8; cost is $4 for children 12 and under.
-Open to the public.
+KNIGHTS PORK LOIN DINNER: Sat., May 20; 5:30-8 p.m.; St. John Neumann Church, 801 Tom Smith Road, Lilburn, in Reynolds Hall.
+Sponsored by Knights of Columbus Council 7923, the dinner is open to the public.
+Roasted pork loin with stuffing, mashed potatoes, green beans and salad bar.
+Homemade desserts, adult beverages and soda are also available.
+Adult dinner is $9.
+Children 12 and under eat for $4.
 Contact: www.kofclilburn.org.

-BOWLING FOR LIFE: Sun., April 23; 2-4:30 p.m.; AMF Marietta Lanes, 565 Cobb Parkway, Marietta.
-This bowling fundraiser benefits Sheltering Grace Ministries, which provides a residence and educational resources to homeless pregnant women.
+BOWLING FOR LIFE: Sun., May 21; 2-4:30 p.m.; AMF Marietta Lanes, 565 Cobb Parkway, Marietta.
+This fundraiser benefits Sheltering Grace Ministries, which provides a residence and resources to homeless pregnant women.
 It is located in the former St. Thomas Manor, donated to the ministry by the archdiocese.
 Come join the event with great team and individual prizes.
-Entry fee is $300 per team of six.
 Refreshments served.
 Church teams eligible for mission scholarships as prizes.
-Visit https://bowlingforlife.com/ for details.
+Visit https://bowlingforlife.com/ for information on entry fees or registration.
 Contact: Dr. Ralph Bell at 678-337-7858.

 ST. BRENDAN CASINO NIGHT: Sun., May 21; 6:30 p.m.; Metropolitan Club, 5895 Windward Parkway, Alpharetta.
 Join an exciting evening of dinner, band music, casino games and silent and live auctions.
 Tickets are $75.
 For information or to register online, visit https://stbrendancasinonight.auction-bid.org/microsite/.
 Contact: Marlene Hendricks at email@example.com.